GiuliaMazzotti/FSMCRO/README.md

 This way of manually linking the FSM and Crocus repositories may seem cumbersome, but it's the simplest way to keep developments in the two models separate and independent.
 At every update of EXT-CROCUS in the Surfex repository, updates can be pulled and the standalone Crocus recompiled.
 Changes are ported to the FSM repository (jim_operational) by replacing contents of the ./obj subdirectory with their updated version and recompiling.
 Every update of the ./obj subdirectory can be pushed as commit in the jim_operational repository to keep track of these updates.
 Ideally, these commits should include ONLY the updates to the ./obj subdirectories, while potential required changes to the FSM-CRO code that ensure the compatibility with EXT-CROCUS updates should constitute follow-up commits.

-### Compiling and running FSM-CRO
+### Compiling FSM-CRO

 Compiling FSM-CRO requires its own compilation script, available as compil_FSMCRO.sh.
 This was separated from compil_FSM in the inital stages of development because it had to be structured a bit differently than the FSM compilation script Once FSM and FSM-CRO are fully integrated, this script could be obsolete.
 Consequently, the compil_FSMCRO.sh script compiles the program FSMCRO.exe rather than FSM2.exe.
-Also this could become obsolete at some point.

 Note that the compilation of FSMCRO is done a bit differently than for FSM. in the FSM compilation script, the compilation and the linking steps are merged into one and the executable is created in the same command.
 In FSMCRO, since .o files are already available from EXT-CROCUS, we first create equivalent .o files from the FSM .F90 files, and then link all of them to create the FSMCRO.exe executable.

-FSMCRO is run the same way as FSM, by passing one namelist file.
-In a terminal: S ./FSMCRO OPTIONS.nam

 ### Fortran code changes

-- FSMCRO.F90: added main program including call to CRO_SETUP
+- FSMCRO.F90: added main program including call to CRO_SETUP (used instead of the original FSM.F90)
 - CRO_MODUL: defines Crocus-specific modules
 - CRO_SETUP: initialization of Crocus-specific stuff prior to timeloop
+- CRO_COUP: subroutine coupling the standalone Crocus to the FSM model.

 ### FSM-CRO specific model switches (namelist options)